 Quince is a community driven UX design pattern explorer and has a wide collection of patterns, all neatly organized and browsable.
 You could give the Silverlight version a try, giving you the option to explore patterns by tasks, tags and typical UI placement, but I personally prefer the normal HTML version.

 13. Dezining Interactions

 The blog of Erin Malone, a user experience designer, public speaker and co-author of “Designing Social Interfaces”, who shares her thoughts about design, patterns and code.

-W&P displays screen shots of interface design patterns, usability techniques and best practices and is a very nice resource for anyone who wants to quickly browse for an inspiration on a specific design element.
+Codepen displays screen shots of interface design patterns, including the HTML, CSS and JS to code it on your page.
+It is a great resource for anyone who wants to quickly browse for inspiration on a specific design element.

 15. Endeca User Interface Design Pattern Library

 The EUIDL describes principled ways to solve common user interface design problems related to search, faceted navigation, and discovery.
 The library includes both specific UI design patterns as well as topics – groups of patterns related to significant aspects of search and discovery such as: search, faceted navigation, promotional spotlighting and results manipulation.